croque-scp/notifier/docs/deployment.md

-It's worth noting that the instructions in this document are more like a log of what I did to get things set up (with the caveat that if I did something wrong and then went back and changed it, I don't mention that here).
+It's worth noting that the instructions in this document are more like a log of what I did to get things set up (with the caveat that if I did something wrong and then went back and changed it, I don't mention it &mdash; only the net outcome).
 That means that if you happen to know any better than I do, feel free to deviate.

 # First-time setup for deployment to AWS